 You may take a professional course to prepare for the GRE.
 Kaplan Educational Services offers GRE prep courses in Memphis.
 The cost to you is $899.
 Included in this cost is a 9-week course and the supporting papers and CD-ROM materials.
 You may call 1-800-KAPTEST to enroll.

 Other options include:

 Web Sites on Graduate School

-TIMETABLE FOR APPLYING
+TIMETABLE FOR APPLYING TO GRADUATE SCHOOL

-Talk to your faculty advisor about your findings,
+Talk to your faculty advisor about your findings, ask for guidance.

 Request application materials from programs.

 Talk to professionals about career choices, requirements.